maria [at] centeronconscience.org

 Originally from the east coast, Maria came to CCW from the high desert of north-central New Mexico where she worked for disarmament and accountability of the two nuclear weapons laboratories in that state.

-From 2003-2007, Maria served as coordinator of the Albuquerque Center for Peace and Justice.
+Before coming to CCW, Maria served as coordinator of the Albuquerque Center for Peace and Justice.
 In that capacity, Maria organized Another Side: Truth in Military Recruiting, bringing the voices and experiences of combat and other veterans to thousands of students across the state and in Indian Country.
 It was during her time at the Peace and Justice Center that Maria began providing counseling to local members of the military and their families during the wars in Iraq and Afghanistan.